Jumong (TV series): Plot

 Twenty years later, the young Jumong is a weak and cowardly prince overshadowed and scorned by his elder "half-brothers" Daeso and Youngpo, who are vying for inheritance of the Buyeo throne from their father (the now-King Geumwa).
 Because they believe Jumong is Geumwa's son, they assume that he has a justifiable claim to the throne, and their mother's hatred of Lady Yuhwa reinforces a feud between the half-brothers who aren't really brothers at all.
 This culminates in an assassination attempt by his brothers, setting in motion a sequence of events that leads to Jumong leaving the palace and, by a twist of fate, encounters his father, the now-elderly and blind Haemosu.
 Jumong becomes skilled in combat under Haemosu's covert tutelage, but is unaware of their father-son relationship.
 At the same time, Jumong forms a close relationship with Lady Soseono of the Gyeru trading clan of Jolbon.
 Following Haemosu's assassination by Daeso and Youngpo, Jumong learns the truth and vows to avenge his father and drive out the Han.
 He returns to Geumwa and leads the Buyeo army in a campaign against the Lintun and Zhenfan Commanderies, but is reported missing in action and presumed dead following an injury in battle.
 Subsequently, Daeso seizes power in Buyeo by colluding with Xuantu Commandery and forces Soseono to be his wife.
 In desperation, Soseono weds her trading partner Wootae (not knowing Jumong is still alive).
-Jumong, however, is rescued by the Hanbaek tribe and nursed back to health by Lady Yesoya, whom he weds.
+Jumong, however, is rescued by the Hanbaek tribe and nursed back to health by Lady Ye So-ya, whom he weds.
 They return to Buyeo and Jumong feigns servitude to Daeso, thereby earning his trust.
 With Daeso's guard down, Jumong and his men manage to intercept and lead a large group of Gojoseon refugees into the wilds of Mount Bongye, where they establish a fortress and re-form the Damul Army, against Daeso's wishes, who holds Lady Yuhwa and a pregnant Yesoya hostage in the palace.
 After a solar eclipse, Geumwa regains the power with the help of the Prime Minister.
 He tries to convince Jumong to come back to palace and disband the Damul Army as part of the conditions given by the Prime minister in exchange for his reinstatement.
 Jumong refuses the offer and the Prime Minister tries to eliminate him and his men.